 Is TasteRay just going to recommend cooking documentaries?

-No. TasteRay finds narrative films — dramas, comedies, romances — where food plays a central role in the story.
-Think food as metaphor, food as culture, food as love.
+Recommending only cooking documentaries would undersell what TasteRay actually finds for foodies.
+The focus is narrative movies and TV series, dramas, comedies, romances, where food plays a central role in the story itself, meaning food as metaphor, food as culture, and food as an expression of love rather than technique alone.

 Can I search by cuisine?